Missing Collections 2025

 Are you ready to start a National Plant Collection?

-In addition to this year's choice, there are actually several groups of garden plants grown in the UK that are not showcased in a collection.
-So, whether you're curious about plants, big or small, we are confident that there will be a plant group to suit your passion.
+There are even more plant groups too, so whether you're curious about plants, big or small, we are confident that there will be a plant group to suit your passion.

 Missing collections highlighted for 2025 include: